stuebersystems/doc.sherlock.en/README.md

 # CONFIRE SHERLOCK Documentation

-Dies ist die deutsche Dokumentation zu [CONFIRE SHERLOCK](https://sherlock.stueber.de).
-Die Dokumentation ist Open Source und wir haben sie mit [MkDocs](https://www.mkdocs.org) und [Material for MkDocs](https://squidfunk.github.io/mkdocs-material) realisiert.
-Push-Requests im master-branch werden in [AppVeyor](https://www.appveyor.com) getriggert, so dass jede Änderung automatisch veröffentlicht wird.
+This is the German documentation for [CONFIRE SHERLOCK](https://sherlock.stueber.co.uk).
+The documentation is Open Source and we have implemented it using [MkDocs](https://www.mkdocs.org) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material).
+Push-Requests in the master-branch are triggered in [AppVeyor](https://www.appveyor.com) so that each change is published automatically.

 ## MkDocs unter Windows installieren